100% Whole Wheat Bread Recipe

 • Non-fat dry milk can be found near the canned evaporated milk and sweetened condensed milk.
 You can also find it near specialty flours (sometimes it’s called baking milk blend).
 It’s a dry milk product and it has a great shelf life.
 This is the only recipe I use it for and it keeps great.

-• I just use normal old potato flakes, like the kind you would make instant mashed potatoes with, for this recipe.
-Nothing special there and again, they are very shelf stable.
+• For this recipe, I use normal old potato flakes, like the kind you would use to make instant mashed potatoes.
+There is nothing special about them, and again, they are very shelf-stable.

-• Vital wheat gluten will be near the specialty flours or just in the baking isle.
-Again, you might need to collect up these “specialty” ingredients but they won’t spoil quickly and you’ll make this bread often enough to use them up!
+• Vital wheat gluten will be near the specialty flour or in the baking aisle.
+Again, you might need to collect up these “specialty” ingredients, but they won’t spoil quickly, and you’ll make this bread often enough to use them up!

 • This recipe is from my friend Jolyn.
 You can find her white bread recipe here.